-He performed in the violin sections of the Hawaii Symphony and The Cleveland Orchestra, among others.
-He joined The Cleveland Orchestra on tours to New York City, Chicago, Bloomington, Iowa City, Miami, and major cities in Europe, including Paris, Milan, Brussels, Luxembourg, Cologne, Munich, and Vienna.
+He performed in the violin section of The Cleveland Orchestra on tours to New York City, Chicago, Bloomington, Iowa City, Miami, and major cities in Europe, including Paris, Milan, Brussels, Luxembourg, Cologne, Munich, and Vienna.
 He has also performed as concertmaster of the Hong Kong String Orchestra, the Gustav Mahler Orchestra Hong Kong, and the Hawaii Performing Arts Festival Orchestra.